-- when reporting orders, the OrderID provided by the platform should be used to populate Data Field (13), adding "XBID\" as incipit. - when reporting trades, the UTI provided by the matching platform should be used to populate Data Field (31), adding "XBID\" as incipit.
+- when reporting orders, the OrderID provided by the matching platform when the order is initially submitted should be used to populate Data Field (13), adding "XBID\" as incipit. - when reporting trades, the UTI provided by the matching platform should be used to populate Data Field (31), adding "XBID\" as incipit.

-In both cases, the transaction timestamp should reflect the one provided by the centralised platform.

-Data Fields (21) and (22) should be populated according to the indication provided in the Question 2.1.18 of the FAQ on Transaction Reporting document.
+In both cases, the transaction timestamp should reflect the one provided by the matching platform.
+Data Fields (21) and (22) should be populated according to the indication provided in the Question 2.1.18 of the FAQ document.